OSAS/community-website/source/blog/2014-10-29-up-and-running-with-ovirt-3-5.html.md

 mkdir -p /gluster/{engine,data}/brick
 ````

 Now, edit `/etc/glusterfs/glusterd.vol`, uncomment the line `option base-port 49152` and change the value `49152` to `50152`.
 This change works around a conflict between the ports used by libvirt for live migration, and the ports Gluster uses for its bricks.

+_This modification appears to cause an SELinux issue, see [bug 1158622](https://bugzilla.redhat.com/show_bug.cgi?id=1158622), and put SELinux into permissive mode w/ `setenforce 0` to work around it._

 Now start the Gluster service and configure it to auto-start after subsequent reboots: